 It is recommended to take 0.3g per 1kg of bodyweight of creatine per day for approximately 7 days and then take 0.03g per kg of bodyweight for another 3 weeks.
 Then have a 3-4 week break.
 What is the best time to take creatine?
 Approximately 30-45 minutes before your workout, if you take a pre workout, this may already include creatine.

-Taking Beta Alanine can be a little different, it is best to follow the instructions on your product because some products may be different than others and may contain higher doses.
-It is not recommended consuming any more than 3-5g of Beta Alanine daily but be careful as some products may be more concentrated than others.
+Taking Beta-Alanine can be a little different, it is best to follow the instructions on your product because some products may be different than others and may contain higher doses.
+It is not recommended to consume any more than 3-5g of Beta-Alanine daily but be careful as some products may be more concentrated than others.
+Take a look at the pure beta-alanine powder which you can add to your shakes.
+This will really help boost your muscle growth potential.

 What is HMB?